Lead Opinion

 As used in this Section:

-(c) `Person directly interested in the action' or `interested person' does not include a person who is interested solely as executor, trustee or in any other fiduciary capacity, whether or not he or she receives or expects to receive compensation for acting in that capacity."
+(c) ‘Person directly interested in the action’ or ‘interested person’ does not include a person who is interested solely as executor, trustee or in any other fiduciary capacity, whether or not he or she receives or expects to receive compensation for acting in that capacity.”
 Ill.
 Rev. Stat.
 1985, ch.
 110, par.
-8-201.
+8— 201.

 The Schwass court, holding that the children from the first marriage had a superior equitable interest in the proceeds of the insurance policies, deemed their interest to extend to the entire proceeds and that it was not limited to the face value of the policies as in effect at the time of their issue.
 Citing the Nevada case of McKissick v.
-McKissick (1977), 93 Nev.
-139, 560 P.2d 1366, the Schwass court stated that the increase in benefits belonged to those persons for whose benefit the insurance was required to be carried, notwithstanding that the benefits had tripled due to the manner of the decedent's death.
-(Schwass, 126 Ill.
-App.3d at 517, 467 N.E.2d at 961.)
-The court noted that the agreement provided that the decedent's minor children were to be beneficiaries of the insurance policies, not of any specified dollar amount, and a constructive trust was imposed on the *600 entire amount of the proceeds.
+McKissick (1977),

 The situation in this case is similar.
 Although the agreement stated that the insurance policy was to carry a face value of $250,000, it did not say that the children were to receive only a specified dollar amount.
-Instead, the Ierulli's judgment of dissolution stated that the policy was to supply support and maintenance until the age of 30, and that the children were then to receive there proportionate share of the trust principal and accumulated income.
+Instead, the Ierulli’s judgment of dissolution stated that the policy was to supply support and maintenance until the age of 30, and that the children were then to receive their proportionate share of the trust principal and accumulated income.
 Therefore, we hold that First National was not limited on its claim by the face value of the policy recited in the judgment of dissolution and that it is entitled to the full amount received from the insurance company.

-3, 4 This theory, however, does not address the amounts claimed by First National as the loans, interest, and withdrawals taken by Anthony in violation of the notice provisions of the trust agreement.
+This theory, however, does not address the amounts claimed by First National as the loans, interest, and withdrawals taken by Anthony in violation of the notice provisions of the trust agreement.
 The answer to this question must be determined by examining the trust agreement itself.

 In this case, there was no provision in the trust agreement itself which provided for the repayment of the loans or withdrawals.
-Nor did the agreement specify the amount of or calculation for damages in the event that Anthony violated the notice provision of the agreement.
+Nor did the agreement specify the amount of or calculation for damages in. the event that Anthony violated the notice provision of the agreement.
 Therefore, we will not add terms to the agreement which call for the repayment of the loans and withdrawals because the basic intent of the trust has been satisfied.
 We can speculate that, had the proceeds from the insurance policy been less than its face value, Elaine may have had some recourse to recover those sums necessary to form the $250,000 corpus of the trust.
 However, there is no need to address that issue here since the proceeds of the policy satisfied the agreement contained in the judgment of dissolution.
 Therefore, First National is not entitled to the $108,367.88 that it claims from the estate.

-For the foregoing reasons, First National's claim is denied and *601 the judgment of the circuit court of Peoria County is reversed.
+For the foregoing reasons, First National’s claim is denied and

 Reversed.